West Town Mall

 There is a food court in the center of the mall.
 This was the original location of a junior anchor Frankenbergers Department Store until 1985.
 This food court was the first mall location for Knoxville-based Petro's Chili & Chips.

-In 1994, there was a major expansion, which included 2 new anchors, making West Town Mall the largest enclosed mall in Tennessee.
+In 1994, there was a major expansion, which included 2 new anchors along with 32 smaller shops.

 On October 15, 2018, it was announced that Sears would be closing as part of a plan to close 142 stores nationwide.
 The store closed on January 6, 2019, and demolition began on January 9, 2020 Subsequent to the demolition, it was replaced by Dick's House of Sport, a new concept by Dick's Sporting Goods.